 During your four-year course, there are 3 sets of examinations.
 The Preliminary Examinations ('Prelims') are at the end of the first year and the Final Examinations are in two parts: Part I at the end of the third year and Part II at the end of the fourth year.
 You must pass Prelims before you can start the second year, but the result does not count towards your degree classification.
 Candidates who get particularly good results in Prelims are awarded a distinction.
-You must be considered capable of being awarded an honours degree after Part I in order to be allowed to enter Part II.
+Normally, you must achieve an overall mark at Part I of at least 50% if you are to progress to Part II.
 The degree classification is based on the combined results of Part I and Part II.
-The Examination Conventions for Prelims 2012-13 can be found in Appendix G. The Examination Conventions for 2013-14 will be based on these documents but may not be identical.
+The Examination Conventions for Prelims 2013-14 can be found in Appendix G. The Examination Conventions for 2014-15 will be based on these documents but may not be identical.

-19.1 Preliminary Examination
+18.1 Preliminary Examination

 The Prelims examination comprises four written examination papers, and continuously assessed work for the first year practicals and crystallography classes.
 The continually assessed work counts as the equivalent of a fifth paper.
 The five papers are weighted equally.
-The four written examination papers are Materials Science 1-3 and Mathematics for Materials and Earth Sciences.
+The four written examination papers are Materials Science 1-3 and Mathematics for Materials.
 All four written examination papers must be passed, but candidates who fail one or more papers may retake them at the end of the summer.
 Prelims examination marks conform to the University's standardised expression of agreed marks for Preliminary examinations.

-The pass mark is normally 40%, with the possibility that failure in one paper by a small margin can be compensated if the overall performance merits it.
-Failure of the fifth paper (continually assessed coursework) may result in the examiners requiring you to do further work over the summer, and the examiners may also set a practical examination or a written examination on crystallography.
+The pass mark is normally 40%, with the possibility that failure in one of the four written papers by a small margin can be compensated if the overall performance merits it.
+Failure of the fifth paper (continually assessed coursework) normally will constitute failure of the Prelims examination.
+Materials coursework normally cannot be retaken.
+Exceptionally a candidate who has failed the coursework may be permitted jointly by the Moderators and the candidate's college to retake the entire academic year.
 Coursework must be passed to a satisfactory level (see Section 11).

 Distinctions are awarded at the discretion of the moderators for excellent performance (this is normally for a mark equivalent roughly to a First Class but the moderators determine the requirement for an award of distinction each year and the parameters will be communicated by your tutor with the results).
 Otherwise, Prelims is a pass/fail examination that does not contribute to the final honours classification.
-See 22.3Appendix G for the Examination Conventions 2012-13.
+See 21.3Appendix G for the Examination Conventions 2013-14.